 Orientation helps integrate students into the culture of FBCI while aiming to see them succeed in the transitions that come with college life.
 Freshmen will complete the orientation process before classes begin.
 The orientation process consists of virtual and inperson sessions.
 It explains the spiritual and educational objectives of Faith, outlines the academic program, and provides instruction on school procedures, norms, and campus life.
-Mid-year freshmen will complete the orientation with the next freshman class.
 All students will attend an orientation session at the beginning of each semester.